lucasgattas/ComfyUI-Egregora-Divide-And-Enhance/README.md

 ## ✨ What is this?

-**Egregora: Divide & Enhance** is a small suite of custom nodes that help you **split, enhance, and recombine** images, plus a clean **two‑slider SDXL prompt mixer** that keeps things simple while staying robust with lot´s of customization.
+**Egregora: Divide & Enhance** is a small suite of custom nodes that help you **split, enhance, and recombine** images, plus a clean **SDXL prompt mixer** that keeps things simple while staying robust with lot´s of customization.

 Inspired by **Steudio’s Divide & Conquer** nodes, adapted and refactored to fit a streamlined upscaling workflow. 🧠✂️🧵